GannettDigital/api-docs/source/includes/_target_geofence.md

 |`sort_by`|No|Specifies what column to sort by.
 Valid columns are: `publisher_plat_zipcode`, `clicks`, `impressions`, and `ctr` <br><b>Default value: `publisher_plat_zipcode`</b>|
 |`sort_dir`|No|Specifies the sort direction.
 Can be either `asc` or `desc` <br><b>Default value: `asc`</b>|

-*Note*: Maximum date range for this API is 31 days.

 ### Response Data Details

 > Retrieve data for a specific range of dates